-The 39th annual Ski for Light International week will be held from Sunday evening, February 23 through Sunday morning, March 2, 2014.
-First- and second-year guides will need to arrive one day early, by Saturday afternoon February 22, for guide orientation and training.
+The 40th annual Ski for Light International week will be held from Sunday evening, January 25 through Sunday morning, February 1, 2015.
+First- and second-year guides will need to arrive one day early, by Saturday afternoon January 24, for guide orientation and training.

-Full payment is due from all accepted applicants by December 15, 2013.
+Full payment is due from all accepted applicants by December 1, 2014.

 Each applicant is expected to make his/her own informed decision about the advisability of participation, taking into account his/her individual overall health and the physical demands and risks of cross-country skiing and of the Ski for Light program.

 If you have never before attended a Ski for Light event, or want a refresher on how the week works and what it is all about, and have not already done so, please read Information for Prospective First-Time Attendees Also please be sure to read Frequently Asked Questions from Prospective First-Time Attendees for the answers to many commonly asked questions from people who have not attended before.
-Then proceed to the application forms for the 2014 event below.
+Then proceed to the application forms for the 2015 event below.